SQL Server Views Interview Questions and Answers

 Advantages of using views:

 Views can be used to reduce the complexity of the database schema, for non-IT users.
 The sample view, vWEmployeesByDepartment, hides the complexity of joins.
-Non-IT users finds it easy to query the view, rather than writing complex joins.
+Non-IT users find it easy to query the view, rather than writing complex joins.

 Views can be used as a mechanism to implement row and column level security.